visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Inspecting Silo files
 ~~~~~~~~~~~~~~~~~~~~~

-Silo_ includes a command line utility called *browser* that can access the contents of Silo_ files.
+Unless it was explicitly *disabled* in the configuration, Silo_ includes a command line utility called *browser* that can print the contents of Silo_ files.
 To run browser, type *"browser"* into a terminal window followed by the name of a Silo_ file that you want to inspect.
 Once the browser application opens the Silo_ file, type *"ls"* to see the contents of the Silo_ file.
 From there, typing the name of any of the objects shown in the object listing will print information about that object to the console.